CAPE TOWN WINDSURFING HOLIDAYS

 Very good good normal bad

-Lagoon Beach is the nearest spot to Cape Town located only a short 10 minute drive from the city centre.
+River Mouth or Lagoon Beach - Lagoon Beach is the nearest spot to Cape Town located only a short 10 minute drive from the city centre.
 The beach here is of a good size with a nice shallow area for the first 50 metres.
-The rising tide at Lagoon Beach tends to be smaller than at some of the more northerly destinations which makes it suitable for beginners and intermediates as well as those wanting to try some easy wave sailing.
+The rising tide at Lagoon Beach tends to be smaller than at some of the more northerly destinations which makes it suitable more suitable for intermediates as well as those wanting to try some easy wave sailing.

 The famous Cape vineyards of Western Cape begin only a thirty minute drive from Cape Town.
 Western Cape is the largest wine-making region in South Africa with picturesque vineyards stretching for miles against an impressive mountainous backdrop.
 The South African rand's relative weakness to the pound means that wine-tasting sessions are inexpensive and luxury wines and dining can be acquired at favourably low prices.

 South Africa has the third highest level of biodiversity in the world - a title that the the Cape Floral Region helped to secure.
 The area contains more plant species than the entire British Isles.
 A visit to Kirstenbosch Botanical Garden, located at the foot of Table Mountain, is one way to access the wonders of the Floral Region.
+Visit Bontebok Ridge Reserve - a trip to South Africa would be far from complete without a visit to a game reserve.

-Visit Bontebok Ridge Reserve
+Bontebok Ridge Reserve

-A trip to South Africa would be far from complete without a visit to a game reserve.
-Bontebok Ridge Reserve is easily accessible from Cape Town, located just an hours drive from the city, and offers the chance for you to see some of South Africa's wildlife in their natural habitat.
+This reserve is easily accessible from Cape Town, located just an hours drive from the city, and offers the chance for you to see some of South Africa's wildlife in their natural habitat.
 Expect to see magnificent bontebok, eland and quagga amongst others in this authentic African experience.

 Garden Route Road Trip

-At 950 km, the entire Garden Route is perhaps a little too far for an addition to a kitesurfing holiday.
+Spanning 950 km, the entire Garden Route is perhaps a little too far for an addition to a kitesurfing holiday.
 However, the first leg of the trip has some lovely views that are well worth checking out.